Birthday:

 André Cayatte (3 February 1909, in Carcassonne – 6 February 1989, in Paris) was a French filmmaker, writer and lawyer, who became known for his films centering on themes of crime, justice, and moral responsibility.
 Cayatte began his directoral career at the German-controlled Continental Films during the French occupation.
 Some of Cayatte's earlier films that addressed his characteristic themes include Justice est faite (Justice is Done; 1950), Nous sommes tous des assassins (We Are All Murderers; 1952), and Le passage du Rhin (Tomorrow Is My Turn; 1960).
 In 1963, he undertook a bold experiment in film narrative with a set of two films: Jean-Marc ou La vie conjugale (Anatomy of a Marriage: My Days with Jean-Marc) and Françoise ou La vie conjugale (Anatomy of a Marriage: My Days with Françoise).
 These two films tell the same story from two different points of view.
 His 1973 film, Il n'y a pas de fumée sans feu, won the Silver Bear Special Jury Prize at the 23rd Berlin International Film Festival.
-Source: Article "André Cayatte" from Wikipedia in English, licensed under CC-BY-SA 3.0.
+His younger brother was the film editor Paul Cayatte.
+Source: Article "André Cayatte" from Wikipedia in English, licensed under CC-BY-SA.

 Birthday: February 03, 1909